 Does Medicare Cover Iron Infusions?

 Many times, you can address any iron deficiency you have by making lifestyle changes or dietary supplements.
-If you have an extreme deficiency, you may need an iron infusion, and there are three common types.
+If you have an extreme deficiency, you may need an iron infusion.

 - Ferric Carboxymaltose – You’ll get two doses of this product spaced seven days apart.
 Injectafer is the brand name for this solution.